Omar Ali Saifuddien III: Proposed merger with Malaysia and revolt

 In 1963, a meeting was held to discuss the prospect of Brunei joining Malaysia.
 Arguments arose about taxes.
 Omar Ali Saifuddien was offended by Tunku Abdul Rahman's proposals and held off making a decision.
 Singapore and Brunei were not present when the Malaysia Agreement was signed in London in July 1963.
 The Federation of Malaysia was established in September 1963, but Brunei chose not to join the federation.

-First of all, Omar Ali Saifuddien disagrees with the Federal (Central) Government, which only permits Brunei to retain and profit from its oil production for ten years, following which the Federal Government will acquire the oil production proceeds.
-Furthermore, because the Head of the Association regarded him as holding the lowest status among the Yang Di-Pertuan Agong of Malaysia, he disapproved of the planned rotational structure for the Agong's appointment.
-The proposed five-year term for Omar Ali Saifuddien to serve as Malaysia's Yang Di-Pertuan Agong is another point of contention for the people of Brunei.

 Later reign

-On 24 September 1964, Omar Ali Saifuddien laid the foundation stone for the nation's first school dedicated to teaching Arabic, Hassanal Bolkiah Boys' Arabic Secondary School, and outlined his vision for religious secondary schools that would combine Islamic knowledge, Sharia, and Arabic with national awareness and modern sciences.
+On 24 September 1964, Omar Ali Saifuddien laid the foundation stone for the nation's first school teaching Arabic, Hassanal Bolkiah Boys' Arabic Secondary School, and outlined his vision for religious secondary schools.
 On 28 October 1964, he also launched the first delivery of a 10-inch oil pipeline from the seabed off the coast of the Seria oil field.

 One of the results of Omar Ali Saifuddien's religious education programme was that students who completed seven years of schooling were trained to become local religious instructors.
 These "trained religious teachers" had to pass a specific exam and attend weekly sessions in order to become "Untrained Teachers".
 On 22 May 1966, evening religious training sessions were instituted five days a week for a year in order to improve their abilities and enable them become completely qualified "Trained Religious Teachers".